Robotics-Sensors/bellande_functionality_api/README.md

 - Checkout our research organization for information, information on this repository is limited as well as all the configs are demos

 ### 🔑 API USE
-- Each Bellande APi has there unique endpoint
+- Each Bellande API has there unique endpoint
 - **Default Assess Key for Model**: ``bellande_web_api_opensource``

 ## 📧 Explore the Docker image for the Bellande Robotic VPN: